Scoliosis is a physical defect that results in the spinal column adopting an S- or C-shaped curve rather than a straight line.

 Features and Inclusion

-While the main goal here is to find an inversion table that will help you with your mild scoliosis case and provide back pain relief.
+While the main goal here is to find an inversion table that will help mild scoliosis cases and provide back pain relief.
 It wouldn’t hurt to invest in a table that can do more than just that, in case you ever run into some back pain, muscle spasm, muscle tension, or a herniated disc.

 When we speak of flexibility, we’re mainly talking about the table’s ability to offer you a full 180° inversion.

-Moreover, there are inversion tables on the market that apply adjustment systems to provide optimal comfort and back pain relief.
+Moreover, there are inversion tables on the market that apply adjustment systems to provide optimal comfort and relief.

 When you’ve found the inversion table that you’d like to buy, you should inspect how easy it is to assemble.
 After all, you don’t want to have to be a mechanically-inclined fellow to put the thing together.